zudello/zudello-knowledge-base/Knowledge Base/5 Business rules/Keyword coding rules.md

 3. Click **Save** at the top right

 Rules will then be applied to any documents uploaded in future.

 ## Important notes

-- Rules only to documents uploaded after you save your changes
+- Each rule will only apply to documents uploaded after the rule is configured
 - Rules are set at the team-level and will apply to all future documents in your team, regardless of how they are uploaded
 - Consult with your team before making significant changes